How Long is Treatment?

 - This information is used to determine

-- Once finished with your therapist, a board-certified Psychiatrist will meet with you for a Pyschriatric Evaluation to best understand your needs and make a final determination regarding which program you will be accepted to, if appropriate.
+- Once finished with your therapist, a board-certified psychiatrist will meet with you for a psychiatric evaluation to best understand your needs and make a final determination regarding which program you will be accepted to, if appropriate.

 Board Certified Psychiatrist:

-The Psychiatrist is the Treatment Team leader, board-certified, and possesses the specialty training for your needs (ex: adult, child, adolescent, addiction, etc.).
+The psychiatrist is the Treatment Team leader.
+They are board-certified, and possess the specialty training for your needs (ex: adult, child, adolescent, addiction, etc.).

-The Medical Internist is part of the team to ensure your physical health and safety throughout treatment.
+The Medical Internist ensures your physical health and safety throughout treatment.
 An internist will perform a physical and comprehensive review of current medication.
-He or she works collaboratively with your Psychiatrist on any medical issues that may contribute to or impact your psychiatric condition.
+He or she works collaboratively with your psychiatrist on any medical issues that may contribute to or impact your psychiatric condition.

 What is a Wellness Recovery Plan?

-The individualized Wellness Recovery Plan is designed to record triggers, newly identified self-regulation skills, and an emergency plan when early warning signs of relapse are detected.
-This interactive plan helps place the patient in control of their treatment with the skills to respond to those signs and stop them before they worsen or interfere with daily living or functioning.
+The individualized Wellness Recovery Plan is designed to give you the mental health tools to help you succeed after treatment — you’ll work with our experts to learn how to record triggers, hone self-regulation skills, and create an emergency plan when early warning signs of relapse are detected.
+This interactive plan helps equip the patient with the skills to respond to those signs and stop them before they worsen or interfere with daily living or functioning.

 Registered Nurses (RNs) and Mental Health Technicians (MHTs):